OAS - CISE POLIMI Scholarship Program

 2. Admission letter – unconditional admission letter to the CISE.

-3. Transcript or record of grades – Copy of Bachelor’s Degree Transcript issued in the original language and their translation into Italian / English / French or Spanish.
-Transcripts must be
+3. Transcript or record of grades – copy of Bachelor’s Degree Transcript issued in the original language and their translation into Italian / English / French or Spanish.

-4. Certificate or Diploma – Copy of Bachelor's degree diploma issued in the original language and their translation into Italian / English / French or Spanish or Diploma Supplement.
-Diploma
+4. Certificate or Diploma – copy of Bachelor's degree diploma issued in the original language and their translation into Italian / English / French or Spanish or Diploma Supplement.

 5. Declaration of value of bachelor’s degree from an official document issued by the Italian Embassy or consulate in the country or region in which the qualification was issued